-It is now imperative that these institutions continue to prioritise how to prevent, mitigate and resolve these actions successfully.
+It is imperative that institutions continue to prioritise how to prevent, mitigate and resolve these actions successfully.

-We work with clients on some of the largest, highest profile and ground-breaking cases involving litigation, arbitration and alternative dispute resolution for banks, fund and asset managers as well as other financial services firms.
+We’ve worked with many of the largest financial firms on some of the largest, highest profile and ground-breaking cases involving litigation, arbitration and alternative dispute resolution for banks, fund and asset managers as well as other financial services firms.

-As well as advice in relation upcoming and existing proceedings, we advise on risk management to present the available options and reduce future exposure.
+As well as advice on optimising the management and result of upcoming and existing proceedings, our fully integrated disputes practice advises on disputes strategy and risk management to enhance decision making and reduce future exposure.